 Include the BPM (beats per minute) if you have it, very useful but not required.

-The Grouping section includes the company that is the contact the music supervisor is dealing with, not the actual cue sheet publisher name.
+The Grouping section includes the company that the contact the music supervisor is dealing with, not the actual cue sheet publisher name.

 Contact info for licensing party.